Shikhar-kulshreshtha/Student-record-management-system-SRMS-/README.md

 # Student Record Management System (SRMS)

-**SRMS** is a comprehensive, console-based application developed in Java SE.
-It is designed to facilitate the efficient administration of student data, course catalogs, and academic records.

-This application serves as a practical implementation of core software engineering principles, demonstrating proficiency in Object-Oriented Programming (OOP), standard design patterns, and modern Java APIs including Streams and NIO.2.
+SRMS is a fully console-based application built in Java SE, which means it can run in a text environment without a graphical user interface.
+It is intended for managing student information, course catalogs, and academic data in an efficient manner.
+The application acts as an example implementation of basic software engineering principles and knowledge of Object-Oriented Programming (OOP), standard design patterns, and some recent additions to the Java language such as Streams and NIO.2.
 -----

 ## Functional Overview